itamar567/ochel/README.md

 - Oratath

 ## Gear
-Currently, no trinkets/special weapons are supported, and the only supported pet is the kid dragon.
+Currently, the only supported pet is the kid dragon.
 You can add your own gear (except trinkets/special weapons/pets) using the inventory after starting a match.
 The gear you added will be saved, and you will be able to use it in future matches.

+### Weapon Specials:
+Currently implemented weapon specials:

+- Ice Scythe
+- Blade of Destiny (Level 80)
+- Blade of Destiny (Level 90)

+### Trinkets:
+Currently implemented trinkets:

+- The Corrupted Seven
+- Elemental Unity Defender XV

 ## Getting Started
 OCHEL is currently in pre-alpha, and therefore I do not suggest using it for damage calculations at the current state.